familiarcat/temporal-wake/temporal_wake_screenplay.md

 OKONKWO
 (to Venkataraman)
-Math says we’ll be fine.
+Math says we'll be fine.
 Why does my stomach disagree?

 VENKATARAMAN
 Because math is silent about people.